Best Of16 min read

 8. Wealthfront — Best for Sophisticated Automation

-Wealthfront and Betterment get compared constantly (and yes, there's a FAQ on exactly that below).
-Wealthfront's edge is in automation depth — specifically, a financial planning tool called Path that maps out your retirement, home purchase timeline, and college savings goals in a single integrated dashboard.
-It's the kind of feature that makes you realize most other apps are only thinking about today's investment, not the full picture.
-The $500 minimum is a real barrier for some people starting out, but if you've got that to commit, Wealthfront's automation is arguably the most sophisticated available to regular retail investors.
+Wealthfront and Betterment get compared all the time (and yes, we cover that below).
+Where Wealthfront wins is in automation depth — specifically, a financial planning tool called Path that maps out your entire financial picture: retirement, home purchase timeline, college savings.
+It's the kind of feature that makes you realize most other apps are only thinking about today's investment, not the whole future.
+The $500 minimum is a real barrier for some people just starting out, but if you've got that to commit, Wealthfront's automation is arguably the most sophisticated available.

 Key Features: